Domestic adventurers: travel bloggers share their accommodation preferences

 Blog traffic insights

 Fu can see his readers’ experiences during the pandemic reflected in the blog’s traffic stats.
-“Our blog initially took a hit because nobody was traveling - just like everybody else in the travel industry.”
+“Our blog initially took a hit because nobody was travelling - just like everybody else in the travel industry.”
 Fu laments.
 “But one thing that’s been coming back is traffic to our national park and road trip guides” They’ve noticed a big uptick in interest around content that leans into social distancing, a notable bright spot in an otherwise difficult year.
 “In a way, it’s exactly what we hoped to inspire from the start of the blog, to encourage people to explore their city and surrounding area.”

 - Between April and July, 70% of room nights booked on our site were for domestic stays, with 46% of guests surveyed saying they plan to take a trip to experience the natural beauty of their home country